 Dealing with an Authorised firm gives consumers added protection.
 For example, all Authorised firms must have in place a formal complaints procedure, this includes membership of the Financial Ombudsman Service (FOS).
 The FOS provides consumers with a free, independent service for resolving disputes with financial firms.
 In the unlikely event that our complaints procedure does not resolve an issue, you may then refer to the FOS.

 In addition, all authorised firms subscribe to the The Financial Services Compensation Scheme (FSCS).
 The FSCS is the UK’s statutory fund of last resort for customers of financial services firms.
 This means that FSCS can pay compensation to consumers if a firm is unable, or likely to be unable, to pay claims against it.

-John Millin (Southport) Ltd. trades as Millins Chartered Insurance Brokers; is registered at London under Certificate No. 849631; and is Authorised and Regulated by The Financial Services Authority (FSA) you can check this out by visiting the FSA Register try searching for our firm reference no. 307628 or the name Millin.
+John Millin (Southport) Ltd. trades as Millins Chartered Insurance Brokers; is registered at London under Certificate No. 849631; and is Authorised and Regulated by The Financial Conduct Authority (FCA) you can check this out by visiting the FCA Register try searching for our firm reference no. 307628 or the name Millin.

 To learn more about the services we provide, please contact us and/or our view our terms of business agreements here:-